Course Outline

 Course Topics:

-• Embedding guiding behaviour and classroom management strategies in professional practice
+• Understanding and applying classroom management policy in practice

-• Professional Knowledge, Professional Practice and Professional Engagement for Professional Experience (PEx)
+• Appling the APST through Professional Knowledge, Professional Practice and Professional Engagement

 What level is this course?